alexocode/talks/espec.md

 ```

 ^
+- `let` to define memoizable functions
+- *memoizable* means that it only evaluates once when first called
-Let's assume we have the `create` functions defined somewhere
+- Let's assume we have the `create` functions defined somewhere

 ---